kslifer/wordpress-on-gcp-free-tier/README.md

 Head on over to the [Install Guide](INSTALL.md) for step by step instructions.

 But please **do this first**:
-- [Mirror](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) the public origin repo into your own private repo (private is strongly recommended, to safely store your site's variables.conf file)
+- [Mirror](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) the public origin repo into your own private repo (private is strongly recommended, to safely store your site's terraform.tfvars file)
 - Configure the [theme(s)](https://wordpress.org/themes/) that you intend to use on the site in the wordpress-themes folder
 - Configure the [plugins](https://wordpress.org/plugins/) that you intend to use on the site in the wordpress-plugins folder
 - Create a GCP project to install into, and ensure that your Google Account has the **Owner** IAM Role
-- Update the [variables.conf](install/variables.conf) file with your planned configuration
+- Update the [terraform.tfvars](terraform/terraform.tfvars) file with your planned configuration
 - Commit the changes back into your private repo

-The install process is highly automated and reasonably configurable, leveraging shell scripts and `gcloud` commands as much as possible.
+The install process is highly automated and reasonably configurable, leveraging Terraform, shell scripts, and `gcloud` commands as much as possible.
 Going from an empty GCP project to a base Wordpress install can be accomplished in less than an hour.

 ## Limitations and Future Considerations